The Best Slow Feeder Dog Bowls

 Does your Sheltie inhale their food like a vacuum cleaner?
 Do they get hiccups, bloating, or even vomit after meals?
 If so, you're overdue a slow feeder bowl.

-When Howard was a puppy he'd nibble his kibble gracefully throughout the day.
-But when we brought Piper home, mealtimes became a frantic competition.
-And if we accidentally fed them too close together, they'd resource guard by growling and breaking out into fights.
-Feeding them in separate areas stopped the fights, but dinner was still reduced to a 20-second frenzy of snarfing, gobbling, hiccups, and bloating.
-Here's the problem:
+When Howard was a puppy he nibbled his kibble gracefully throughout the day.
+But when we brought Piper home, mealtimes became frantic.
+And if we accidentally fed them too close together, they'd resource guard like hell, growling and breaking into fights.
+Feeding them in separate areas stopped the fights, but dinner was still a 20-second frenzy of snarfing, hiccups, and bloating.
+This is plain bad for dogs because of:

 • Bloating and Air Swallowing.
-When a dog gulps down food at high speed, they also swallow large amounts of air.
-This can lead to uncomfortable bloating, excessive burping, and post-meal hiccups.
+Gulping food down at high speed causes dogs to swallow large amounts of air, leading to bloating, burping, and post-meal hiccups.

 • Poor Digestion.
-Digestion starts in the mouth, where food is broken down by chewing and enzymes in the saliva.
-A dog that swallows kibble whole skips this step, increasing the risk of indigestion, regurgitation, and vomiting.
+Digestion starts in the mouth, where food is broken down by mechanical chewing and salivary enzymes.
+Dogs that swallow kibble whole skip this step, increasing the chances of indigestion, regurgitation, and vomiting.

 • Hunger and Dissatisfaction.
 Eating too quickly doesn't allow time for satiety signals to kick in.
-A dog that finishes their meal in seconds may still feel hungry, leading to begging, scavenging, and aggression.
+Dogs that finish their dinner in seconds still feel hungry, leading to begging, scavenging, and aggression.

-After we switched to slow feeder bowls, dinnertime became a lot calmer.
-They work by making it physically harder for dogs to gobble food at speed.
+After we switched to slow feeder bowls, dinnertime became so much calmer.
+Slow feeders work by making it physically harder for dogs to gobble food at speed.
 Instead, they have to eat around the obstacles in smaller bites and chew at a controlled pace.

 The maze and spiral designs prevent your dog from face-planting in his dinner, making him selectively take up small amounts of food at a time.